Package insert / product label

 - Since ranitidine hydrochloride is excreted primarily by the kidney, dosage should be adjusted in patients with impaired renal function (see DOSAGE AND ADMINISTRATION).
 Caution should be observed in patients with hepatic dysfunction since ranitidine hydrochloride is metabolized in the liver.

 - In controlled studies in normal volunteers, elevations in SGPT have been observed when H2-antagonists have been administered intravenously at greater-than-recommended dosages for 5 days or longer.
-Therefore, it seems prudent in patients receiving IV ranitidine at dosages ≥100 mg 4 times daily for periods of 5 days or longer to monitor SGPT daily (from day 5) for the remainder of IV therapy.
+Therefore, it seems prudent in patients receiving intravenous ranitidine at dosages ≥100 mg 4 times daily for periods of 5 days or longer to monitor SGPT daily (from day 5) for the remainder of intravenous therapy.

 - Rare reports suggest that ranitidine hydrochloride may precipitate acute porphyric attacks in patients with acute porphyria.
 Ranitidine hydrochloride should therefore be avoided in patients with a history of acute porphyria.

 Ranitidine has been reported to affect the bioavailability of other drugs through several different mechanisms such as competition for renal tubular secretion, alteration of gastric pH, and inhibition of cytochrome P450 enzymes.